lanavasilieva/Tasks-Library/Matrix-Operations/matrix-operations.md

 ### Project Setup
 - Create a file named `TestAssignment.java`. <br>
 - **For writing a solution for test assignment**, you'll need only basic Java features, **do not import** any libraries (except java.lang.*) and don't wrap the file in package. <br>
+- **We won't grade files with imported libraries, even if your solution is correct.**
 - For Unit Testing create a file named `Test_TestAssignment.java`.
 You may use any testing library you want for Unit testing.<br>
 - Add files TestAssignment.java and Test_TestAssignment.java to a .zip archive named NameSurname.zip.
 For example: `JaneDoe.zip`<br>
 - We `WILL NOT` grade an assignment submitted omitting these rules.